White, John Alexander (John)

 John Alexander White was very young when his father died and in 1901 he was living in Sullivan Street, Holywood with his widowed mother, Margaret White, his widowed maternal grandmother, Margaret Greenfield, his uncle Robert Greenfield and his aunt Bessie Greenfield.
 Margaret White worked as a seamstress and dressmaker.

 Margaret White had another son, Albert, who was born on 16 June 1903 in Sullivan Street, Holywood.

 Prior to the outbreak of the Great War John Alexander White worked as a railway porter.

 John Alexander White enlisted in Holywood, served with the 13th Battalion Royal Irish Rifles in 108th Brigade of the 36th (Ulster) Division and was 23 when he was killed in action on the first day of the Battle of the Somme.
 Initially he was reported as missing in action and later his body was found.

 Rifleman John Alexander White (No. 19323) was buried in Suzanne Military Cemetery No. 3, France and there is an inscription on his CWGC headstone:

 HIS LOVING MOTHER BROTHER AND UNCLES

 YET A LITTLE WHILE

-Rifleman John Alexander White (No. 19323) is commemorated on Holywood and District War Memorial and in Holywood Non-Subscribing Presbyterian Church.
+Rifleman John Alexander White (No. 19323) is commemorated on Holywood and District War Memorial; on the Holywood Orange Lodges Memorial Plaque, and in Holywood Non-Subscribing Presbyterian Church.